-- A. In Preliminary rounds: - After each round, the two judges' ranks for each student in that round should be recorded in the computer. - B. In Elimination rounds: - 1.
-Score Sheets: The computer will generate a scoring sheet for each panel of an event, listing the code numbers of each contestant in the panel in speaking order.
-When ballots come in, record the decision in the computer.
-The computer will then total the judges' decisions and give a rank to each contestant, low cumulative ranking first, etc. Staple the score sheet to the three ballots.
+A. In Preliminary rounds:

+After each round, the two judges' ranks for each student in that round should be recorded in the computer.

+B. In Elimination rounds:

+All judges will use online ballots through Tabroom.com.
+The computer will then total the judges' decisions and give a rank to each contestant, low cumulative ranking first, etc.